1platform/onebe/docs/modules/defaults_logs.md

 • `Const` **defaultLogsConfig**: [`IConfig`](../interfaces/System_IConfig.IConfig.md)

-The default configuration for the application logging.
+The logging configuration object.

+In this file you can change various configuration parameters related to the logging of the application.